Movement disorders, involuntary / tic disorders | Medical Council of Canada

 Key Objectives

-Given a patient with a movement disorder, the candidate will diagnose the cause, severity and complications, and will initiate an appropriate management plan.
+Given a patient with a movement disorder, such as a tic disorder or other involuntary movement disorder, the candidate will diagnose the cause, severity, and complications, and initiate an appropriate management plan.

 Enabling Objectives